 Aspect weavers

-Normal aspects are implemented by the BuildAspect method, which provides advice thanks to the advice factory exposed by the IAspectBuilder interface.
-Therefore, normal aspects are limited to the abilities of the IAdviceFactory interface.
+Normal aspects are implemented by the BuildAspect method, which provides advice using the advice factory exposed by the IAspectBuilder interface.
+Consequently, normal aspects are limited to the capabilities of the IAdviceFactory interface.

-By contrast, aspect weavers allow you to perform completely arbitrary transformations on C# code using the low-level Roslyn API.
+In contrast, aspect weavers enable you to perform entirely arbitrary transformations on C# code using the low-level Roslyn API.

-When you assign an aspect weaver to an aspect class, Metalama no longer calls the BuildAspect method to implement the aspect, but instead calls the aspect weaver.
+When you assign an aspect weaver to an aspect class, Metalama bypasses the BuildAspect method to implement the aspect and instead calls the aspect weaver.

 Unlike normal aspects, weaver-based aspects: